katelloyd83/sound-fundamentals/modules/week-7/_posts/2014-06-01-install-vsts.md

 Reaper, as with most DAWs is a complex, capable, and overwhelming powerful tool for working with audio.
 We have not even began to scratch the surface of what it is capable of.

 Yet, even with this powerful tool, there are reasons to extend and add to its capabilities.
 Reaper, as with all modern DAWs, can "host" external plug-ins.
-As you learned last week, a plug-in is a separate software program that runs from within a DAW.
+As you learned earlier, a plug-in is a separate software program that runs from within a DAW.
 One of the strengths of this architecture, is that it allows for users to add 3rd party plug-ins to the DAWs, thereby creating additional opportunities for creativity.

 ## Plug-In Formats